dacite/wot-battle-results-parser/README.md

    - JSON section: contains the information used when showing battle results
    - Binary section: contains the information used when playing the replay with Wot client

 This project can parse both sections.
-However, most of the code if focused on trying to extract useful information from the Binary section.
+However, most of the code is focused on trying to extract useful information from the Binary section.
 ## Supported Versions of World of Tanks
 ### Datfile Parser
  - `1.15.0` - `1.17.0`

 Backwards compatibility is not guaranteed for the Datfile parser.
-This is not very important anyway since these files don't persist indefintely like `.wotreplay` files do.
+This is not very important anyway since these files don't persist indefinitely like `.wotreplay` files do.
 ### Replay Parser
 - `0.9.13` - `1.18.1`